 If you’re wondering what hoverboards consist of, look closely at the following section.
 Let’s quickly dissect hoverboards and learn about the main parts and their primary function.

 The gyroscope is the most critical component of a hoverboard.
 It’s the part that adjusts the platform’s tilt to keep you balanced, which is why some people call hoverboards “gyro scooters.”

 Another essential component of a hoverboard is the microprocessor.
 This part regulates the amount of power going to the two motorized wheels.

 Hoverboards run on rechargeable lithium-ion batteries.
 They keep the hoverboard’s electrical power as well as charge.
 About 4 hours of charging provides up to 8 miles of riding.
 However, this mainly depends on your own hoverboard model and other factors such as weight, speed, etc.

 The motor plays a vital role in the operation of a hoverboard.
 This component gets information from the logic board and powers the two motorized wheels when tilted.

 Tilt and speed sensors

 The tilt and speed sensors control the device’s speed by measuring how fast the two wheels turn and communicate with the logic board and gyroscope, so they’re essential.

 The logic board processes the information from different sensors and forwards the data to the motors, which provides the needed movements and directions.
 It also ensures the balance of the device.

 The pressure pads inform the logic board when someone’s riding and in which direction they want to move.
 When you desire to ride a hoverboard, you should place your feet on the pressure pads.

 The wheels of hoverboards vary in size.
 Therefore, the size of the wheels depends on the manufacturer.
 If you’re looking for a more advanced, off-road hoverboard, opt for a model with 8-inch wheels.

 Hoverboards have a power switch that turns the board on and off.
 Most models have a charging port as well.
 However, you can purchase this part online separately, too!
-Other extra features include speakers, LCD screen, LED lights, etc.
+Other extra features include speakers, LCD screens, LED lights, etc.